-Admission & Registration Other Programs, Services, and Important Information Computer Labs
+Other Programs & Services Other Programs, Services, and Important Information

+Computer Labs

 Computer labs are available to all UNM-Valencia Campus students for their use.
 In addition to the UNM Ethics Code and Policy for Computer Use, the Valencia Campus maintains policies of its own regarding the appropriate use of computer facilities.
 Authorization to use these labs requires that the student sign a Statement of Responsibility.
 The student must follow the lab usage rules set forth in the Statement of Responsibility.
 Access to some software, Internet and Main Campus computing facilities may be restricted to only certain labs and certain students (e.g., class enrollments).
 Computer lab hours are posted outside the labs.
 Lab assistants are available to assist with any problems.
-Students must provide their own diskettes as hard disks are periodically reconfigured.